markmerker/thinkcspy/_sources/GeneralIntro/LPS/StatementsAndExpressions.rst

 ________________________________________________

-Whenever python encounters as expression, it evaluates it, and uses the value in accordance with the statement the expression is found in.
+Whenever python encounters an expression, it evaluates it, and uses the value in accordance with the statement the expression is found in.
 If you ask Python to ``print`` an expression, the interpreter evaluates the expression and displays the result.

 .. activecode:: lps-sae-code-1b
     :nocanvas: